qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Definition of Model Variables
 -----------------------------

-Model can also contain dedicated variables that are unique to them.
+Model can contain dedicated variables that are unique to them.
 These variables can be accessed by any expression used within the model.
 These variables can be useful to control algorithms within a model and control multiple aspects of the model by changing a single variable.

-The variables can be viewed and modified in the Variables widget
+The variables can be viewed and modified in the :guilabel:`Variables` widget.

 Interacting with the canvas and elements
 ----------------------------------------